-In addition to this set of problems, you will find on the study materials section the actual quizzes that were given in 1996 and 1998.
-The relevant problems from those quizzes have been incorporated into these review problems, but you still may be interested in looking at the quizzes, just to see how much material has been included in each quiz.
-You should be aware that the 1996 quiz was given slightly later in the term than the first quiz this year, so it covered a bit more material than the coming quiz will cover.
-In particular, Problem 2 from that quiz would not be appropriate for Quiz 1 of this year.
+In addition to this set of problems, you will find on the study materials section the actual quizzes that were given in 1994, 1996, 1998, 2000, and 2002.
+The relevant problems from those quizzes have mostly been incorporated into these review problems, but you still may be interested in looking at the quizzes, just to see how much material has been included in each quiz.
+Since the schedule and the number of quizzes has varied over the years, the coverage of this quiz will not necessarily be the same as Quiz 1 from previous years.
+In fact, the first quiz this year covers the same material as the first two quizzes in 2000, and the same as Quiz 1 from 2002.